venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

 ### Hyperparameter tuning

+Hyperparameter tuning aims to find the best combination of hyperparameters to optimize a specific metric (e.g., accuracy, loss) for a given model.

+Katib (AutoML) supports hyperparameter tuning, early stopping, and neural architecture search (NAS).
+Katib is agnostic to ML frameworks and can tune hyperparameters for applications written in any language.

+Katib automates this process by exploring different hyperparameter configurations to find the optimal settings for your model.

+    or applications written in any language.

+Creating a Hyperparameter Tuning Experiment:

+    Define an Experiment in Katib:
+        Specify the objective metric (e.g., validation accuracy).
+        Define the search space for hyperparameters (min/max values or allowable values).
+        Choose a search algorithm (e.g., Bayesian optimization, random search).
+        Create the Katib Experiment using Kubernetes Custom Resource Definitions (CRDs).

+Running Trials:

+    Katib runs several training jobs (Trials) within each Experiment.
+    Each Trial tests a different set of hyperparameter configurations.
+    The training code evaluates each Trial with varying hyperparameters.

+Optimization Process:

+    Katib optimizes the objective metric by exploring different hyperparameter combinations.
+    It uses algorithms like Bayesian optimization, Tree of Parzen Estimators, and more.
+    At the end of the Experiment, Katib outputs the optimized hyperparameter values.

+Example: Hyperparameter Tuning for a Neural Network:

+    Suppose we’re training a neural network for image classification.
+    We define an Experiment in Katib:
+        Objective: Maximize validation accuracy.
+        Search space: Learning rate (0.001 to 0.1), batch size (16 to 128), and dropout rate (0.1 to 0.5).
+        Search algorithm: Bayesian optimization.
+    Katib runs multiple Trials, each with different hyperparameter values.
+    After several Trials, Katib identifies the best hyperparameters for maximizing validation accuracy.

 > Write code for hyperparameter tuning for xgboost using kubeflow pipelines? where the multi fold cross validation information is stored? how best model is detected?

 ```python